There is a lot of really wonderful writing out there, and this is only a small sample of a few works by authors who I think are extraordinary.

 Lady E

-I've been rediscovering my Tolkien roots thanks to Wraeththu, in a very strange, unexpected circular path.
 I discovered the story And Whisper You to This Earth thanks to compatriots within Wraeththu fandom who are also Tolkien writers.
 No matter the fandom, I enjoy reading rarepairs, and I have a keen appreciation for wordplay and sparseness of prose which conveys tremendous amounts… something I don't seem capable of myself, since I'm Queen of Adjectives.
 You'll not suffer that in this story.
 Here is a short summary of what I wrote the author: It's such a quiet story, a true murmuring of unforgettable images, of haunted memory, of burnished, whispering stone, of an Elf quite unexpectedly finding himself frayed to the point of sympathy… Then there's your canonical knowledge all undulating with the sussurative whispers of the ages across the barren lands of the Angle whence Halbarad comes, and the burden of age under which Erestor listens -- listens -- and is yet able to cleave himself to someone of a kindred spirit, despite their differences.

 Her summary: Halbarad accompanies Erestor on an expedition to the lost city of Fornost, and along the way an unexpected connection develops between the Man and the Elf.